Skip to content

 Impact:

+This project benefits more than more than 200 students across seven courses from three programmes.
+There are 350 participants in the project, including twelve collaboration parties.
+Eight concerts, one recording, five presentations, and some sharing sessions are delivered, and four publications are expected.
 This project brings impacts on immersive music education.
 With the help of “web3” technology, it uplifts the degree of collaboration between four correlative stakeholders in the immersive music production without geographic restriction.
-The results show that the NFTM model for cross-media immersive music production is valid.
+The results show that the Faciebant Model is successful in this sample size, which allows creative contribution from different parties in music events, redefines musical work in contemporary era, and promotes sustainability of contemporary music.
 It also validates the application of “web3” technologies in immersive music production.
-The project suggests new teaching and learning strategies for nurturing students’ creativity, communication skills, and global perspectives (TBC).
+The project suggests new teaching and learning strategies for nurturing students’ creativity and communication skills.

 Financial Year: